Immigration 101

 Data: Eligible Immigrant Voters Play a Key Role in Elections in Hundreds of Swing Districts

-Analysis of 284 congressional districts highlights immigrants’ role in shaping close races April 16, Washington DC — A new analysis from the American Immigration Council finds that millions of immigrant voters who are U.S. citizens are a central part of the electorate across 284 congressional districts where elections will take place… Read More
+Analysis of 284 congressional districts highlights immigrants’ role in shaping close races April 16, Washington DC — A new analysis from the American Immigration Council finds that millions of immigrant voters who are U.S. citizens are a central part of the electorate across 284 congressional districts where elections will… Read More

 Supreme Court Expresses Skepticism at Trump’s Effort to Eliminate Birthright Citizenship